TheWidlarzGroup/react-native-video/README.md

 <details>
   <summary>tvOS</summary>

-Run `react-native link` to link the react-native-video library.

-`react-native link` doesn’t work properly with the tvOS target so we need to add the library manually.
+`react-native link-video` doesn’t work properly with the tvOS target so we need to add the library manually.

 First select your project in Xcode.